 You can start creating customer proponents using these three tactics:

 Understand why customers choose (or don’t choose) your company

 One of the most important pieces of information companies can obtain is why customers select them over their competitors.
 This can help companies refine their niche and understand what motivates buyers.
 Armed with this information, companies can work to further improve how they serve a specific consumer base.

-The best way to understand the thinking of your customers is through customer research with a customer satisfaction survey.
+The best way to understand the thinking of your customers is through customer research with a customer survey.
 Such surveys offer insight about what customers are happy about and what they believe could be improved.
 Implementing improvements based on customer suggestions allows the business to better meet expectations, increase loyalty, and increase the likelihood that the customer will become a proponent.

 Improve your customers’ experiences